ocean-next/eNATL60/README.md

   - Results on the [assessment](./04_assessment/README.md) of the model with respect to observationnal datasets;
   - A list of on-going [studies and groups](./06_dissemination.md) using eNATL60 model data.

-## Animations and outreach material

-A series of video animations of eNATL60 model output is available on [Ocean-Next vimeo channel](https://vimeo.com/oceannext).

 ## Contributing to this repository